zudi-lin/pytorch_connectomics/docs/source/tutorials/synapse.rst

         By default the path of images for inference are not specified.
 Please change the ``INFERENCE.IMAGE_NAME`` option in ``configs/Synaptic-Polarity.yaml``.

 #.
-Use `this function <https://github.com/zudi-lin/pytorch_connectomics/blob/master/connectomics/utils/processing/process_syn.py>`_ to convert the probability map
-into instance/semantic segmentation masks based on the application.
+Apply post-processing algorithms.
+Use `this function <https://github.com/zudi-lin/pytorch_connectomics/blob/master/connectomics/utils/processing/process_syn.py>`_ to convert the probability map into instance/semantic segmentation masks based on the application.